-Wolf billed the Bank an aggregate of \$1,300 and \$1,150 in audit related fees for professional services rendered to the Bank and its affiliates for the fiscal years ended December 31, 2009 and 2008, respectively.
-The fees related to agreed upon procedures in connection with the review of the Bank's pension plans.
+Wolf billed the Bank an aggregate of \$1,400 and \$1,300 in audit related fees for professional services rendered to the Bank for the fiscal years ended December 31, 2010 and 2009, respectively.
+The fees related to agreed-upon procedures in connection with the review of the Bank's pension plans.